No-Country/s6-13-m-mern/README.md

 - Automate the build, testing, and deployment of the application.
 - Implement a configuration management strategy to ensure consistency and repeatability of deployments.
 - Implement security measures for the application and its infrastructure.
-- Deploy the backend on Heroku and frontend of the application to the production environment.
+- Deploy the backend and frontend of the application to the production environment.
 <br />

 | <img src="https://avatars.githubusercontent.com/u/64668681?v=4" width=80>|